poroooosh/News-Portal-Website-Development/README.md

 Database: MySQL

 🎯 Goal:
-To provide a dynamic, user-friendly platform for publishing and managing news articles, ideal for learning CRUD operations, session handling, and frontend-backend integration.
+To provide a dynamic, user-friendly platform for publishing and managing news articles, ideal for CRUD operations, session handling, and frontend-backend integration.